captain-blue210/anki-mcp-server/README.md

 - **"Could not connect to Anki"** - Make sure Anki is running and AnkiConnect is properly installed
 - **"No leech cards found"** - You don't have any cards tagged as "leech" in Anki
+- **Connection issues with localhost** - If you're unable to connect using `localhost`:
+  1. Find your local IP address as described in the Configuration section
+  2. Update your `.env` file to use `ANKI_CONNECT_URL=http://YOUR_LOCAL_IP:8765`
-- **Other connection issues** - Check that AnkiConnect is configured to allow connections from localhost/your local IP address (port 8765)
+  3. Make sure AnkiConnect is configured to allow connections from your IP address
+  4. Restart the MCP server after making these changes
 - **Tag not appearing** - Make sure you're providing valid card IDs to the `tag_reviewed_cards` tool

 ## Testing Mode